Code-Institute-Submissions/Upon-Wonder/README.md

 devices.
 - Verify that on phone devices the Copyright column disappears and only the social links column show.

+### User testing
+The website was testet by my mentor, a fellow Code Institute student, my friends and my family to really put the website to the test.
+The overall feedback I got was positive.

+* Easy to navigate around and go to the pages you want to know more about quick and effectively.
+* A fun twist with the index page that made the testers excited about entering Wonderland by clicking the button.
+* Good color scheme and images which reflects the band's theme and image.
+* The detail in the text content, the color scheme and that the images felt like they belonged together made my mentor think that the band actually exist in real life when I first showed her the website.
+* Clean and nice gallery page that doesn't feel too cluttered with content.
+* Great that the website is responsive to the older iPhone 5, one of my friends experience is that most websites are no longer including the older devices which makes it harder to navigate on some websites.

+Some feedback I got:
+* To include name of the arenas in the tour dates list for more detail, or include a link to a map to each tour date.
+* To include a merchandise page where you could buy the merch.

 ### Validating the code